emacs-lsp/lsp-ui/README.md

 (add-hook 'lsp-mode-hook 'lsp-ui-mode)
 ```

+**Note:** Be sure to remove previous `flycheck-mode` hooks you have in your config.
+They will remove lsp-mode capabilities.

-To enable `flycheck-mode` for a particular LSP client, add the following
+To use FlyCheck **without** lsp for a particular mode, add a hook like this.

 ```el
 (add-hook 'XXXXX-mode-hook 'flycheck-mode)